GattoDev-debug/uep/README.md

 > [!IMPORTANT]
 > This random tool is for educational purposes only.
 > **Do NOT use this tool for ransomware, malware, or any malicious activity.**
-> Any misuse is strictly prohibited and the author takes no responsibility for unethical use.
+> Any misuse is strictly prohibited and I'll take no responsibility for unethical use.

 ---